So-Zo/FA-React/README.md

 # FA-React

 FanArcs (react) is a modern, clean, and accessible platform for fan communities, built with React, TypeScript, and Vite.
-Inspired by FanArcs, this project provides a clutter-free or atleast miminal clutter, experience for exploring and sharing fan content across various media types including anime, manga, comics, television, and more.
+This project attempts to provide a miminal clutter, experience for exploring and sharing fan content across various media types including anime, manga, comics, television, and more.
 FA-React leverages the power of React components for a scalable, maintainable, and interactive user experience.

 ## Features